 The University values courage and creativity; openness and engagement; inclusion and diversity; and respect and integrity.
-As such, we see the importance in recruiting talent aligned to these values in the pursuit of research and education excellence.
-We are looking for a School Manager who possesses:
+As such, we see the importance of recruiting talent aligned to these values and are looking for a Head, Education who:

 We are undergoing significant transformative change which brings opportunity for innovation, progressive thinking, breaking with convention, challenging the status quo, and improving the world around us.

 How to apply

 For more information on the position and University, please view the candidate information pack available from the job’s listing on the University of Sydney careers website.